jameszhou12138/jameszhou12138.github.io/_pages/about.md

 ## Internship Experience
 **TuSimple**
 - Time: 2023.11 ~ 2024.3
-- Position: algorithm research and implementation
+- Position: Algorithm research and implementation
 - Restore the academic end-to-end control system.
 The system is run on the supplied mechanical dog for autonomous control.

 **State Grid Corporation of China -- China Electric Power Research Institute**